gisquick/gisquick-doc/user-manual/user-interface.rst

 Location menu allows:

 * Zoom to location
-* Change spatial reference system
+* Change the spatial reference system
 By default, two systems are supported: QGIS project system and WGS-84 (EPSG:4326) known as "GPS coordinates".